Microsoft's Xbox Series X is the ultimate Xbox, simply because it's the best console on which to play Xbox games new and old.

 But the most noticeable difference was in Red Dead Redemption 2.
 Given the size of the game’s open-world, it’s no surprise that on the One X, a save file takes well over a minute to load up.
 In one test, it took 1 minute 28 seconds to load from the main menu into my most recent game save.
 On the Series X, the same save took only 38 seconds to load, which is a huge improvement.
 If time is money, then the Series X is going to save you a lot.

 As RDR2 hasn't been optimized for Series X, it will run at 4K, but won't run beyond 30 fps.
 However, it seems to stick rather firmly to the 30 fps mark, whereas on the One X, I’d occasionally encounter frame rate drops.
 I hope Rockstar releases an update that enhances Red Dead Redemption 2 for the Series X, as I have a feeling the new console would be able to run the game at 60 fps and 4K, helping add an extra layer of polish to a game that’s already spectacular to behold.

 Xbox Series X review: Games

-On the whole, there aren't a huge amout of new Xbox Series X games that are exclusive for the console.
-And neither will there be, as games will also need to be playable on the Xbox Series S, as well as come to Windows 10, and soon Windows 11, PCs.
+On the whole, there aren't a huge amount of brand-new Xbox Series X games that are exclusive for the console.
+And neither will there be, as games will also need to be playable on the Xbox Series S, as well as come to Windows 10 and Windows 11 PCs.